sudarshansudarshan/peerevaluation/README.md

    The 'Teacher' role can be accessed by registering on the registration page and then update the role from default Admin ID.

-   The application is compatible with desktops.
+   The application is only compatible with desktops.

 ---